enterstudio/K-locus-caller/README.md

 #### K locus matching sequences

-For each input assembly, this tool produces a FASTA file of the region(s) of the assembly which correspond to the best K locus match.
+For each input assembly, this tool produces a Genbank file of the region(s) of the assembly which correspond to the best K locus match.
 This may be a single piece (in cases of a good assembly and a strong match) or it may be in multiple pieces (in cases of poor assembly and/or a novel K locus).
-The file is named using the assembly name and then the best matching K locus name.
+The file is named using the output prefix and the assembly name.

 These output files can be suppressed by using the `--no_seq_out` option, in which case the tool will only produce the summary table.